ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {CODE-BLOCK/}

 {NOTE: }
-You must restart the server after making these changes, for the new settings to be read and applied.
+You must restart the server for the new settings to be read and applied.
 {NOTE/}

 ---

-### Per-Database Search Engine
+### Select Search Engine: Per Database

-To select the search engine that the database would use, modify the relevant Database Record settings .
+To select the search engine that the database would use, modify the relevant Database Record settings.
 You can easily do this via Studio:

 * Open Studio's [Database Settings](../../studio/database/settings/database-settings)
   page, and enter `SearchEngine` in the search bar to find the search engine settings.